-The short answer is Yes.
+The short answer to whether a dental abscess can affect your general health is Yes.
 This is because, although the manifestation is localised, the implications of dental abscess for general health can range from significant to serious.

 A dental abscess is a collection of pus that forms in your teeth or gums as a result of a bacterial infection.
 The main symptom of dental abscess is a severe, throbbing toothache or pain at the site of the abscess.
 The pain usually comes on suddenly and then gets gradually worse over a few hours or a few days.
 Other possible symptoms include: tenderness of your tooth and surrounding area, sensitivity to very hot or cold food/drinks, an unpleasant taste in your mouth, difficulty opening your mouth, difficulty swallowing, and disturbed sleep and a general feeling of being unwell.
 In some cases it can lead to localised facial swelling or tender and swollen lymph nodes in the neck.